bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-03-newsletter.md

   contributors to apply for a paid full-time position championing cross-team projects that will provide significant improvements to Bitcoin's long-term scalabality, security, privacy, and flexibility.
-  See his post for details.
+  See his post for details. {% assign timestamp="1:17" %}

 ## Releases and release candidates